 - 4. Congress should simplify 5 U.S.C. § 801(d)(1) by setting a fixed month and day after which, each year, rules submitted to Congress under the Congressional Review Act (CRA) will be subject to the CRA's review process during the following session of Congress. - 5.
-Congress should amend 5 U.S.C. § 802(a), which establishes the period during which joint resolutions of disapproval under the CRA may be introduced, to either: - Eliminate the requirement that joint resolutions be introduced during a particular period; - b.
-Align the dates on which the period commences and ends with the period during which the Senate may act on a proposed joint resolution of disapproval submitted under the CRA; or - c.
-Align the date on which the period commences with the period during which the Senate may so act and provide that such period ends a fixed number of calendar
+Congress should amend 5 U.S.C. § 802(a), which establishes the period during which joint resolutions of disapproval under the CRA may be introduced, to either: - a.
+Eliminate the requirement that joint resolutions be introduced during a particular period; - b.
+Align the dates on which the period commences and ends with the period during which the Senate may act on a proposed joint resolution of disapproval submitted under the CRA; or

-128 days from such commencement.
-129 6.
-Congress should review and, where appropriate, enact Parliamentarian interpretations 130 that bear on calculating deadlines under the CRA, either as statutory law or as formal 131 rules of the houses.
-If Congress does not enact those interpretations into statutory law, it 132 should ensure that they are published in a manner that is accessible to the public.
-Initiating Review of Agency Actions for Which Agencies Do Not Submit 801(a) Reports 133 7.
-If Congress intends to continue its current practice for initiating congressional review 134 under the CRA of agency rules for which agencies have not submitted 801(a) reports, it 135 should provide a transparent mechanism for doing so.
-To that end, Congress should 136 amend Chapter 8 of Title 5 of the United States Code to enact the process it currently 137 relies on to initiate CRA review in such situations, whereby: 138 a.
-Any Member of Congress or committee may request the opinion of the GAO on 139 whether an agency action qualifies as a "rule" under the CRA; 140 b.
-After soliciting views from the agency, GAO responds by issuing an opinion as to 141 whether the agency action in question qualifies as a "rule" under the CRA; 142 c.
-If GAO concludes that the action amounts to a rule under the CRA, any Member 143 of Congress or committee may provide for publication of the GAO opinion in the 144 Congressional Record; and 145 d.
-Publication of the GAO opinion in the Congressional Record is deemed to be the 146 date that triggers the time periods for CRA review of the agency rule.
-147 8.
-If Congress amends the CRA to enact the procedure described in Paragraph 7, it should 148 impose a "statute of limitations" on the eligibility of rules for review under such 149 procedure.
-150 9.
-Congress should consider imposing a deadline on GAO for issuing requested opinions on 151 whether a particular agency action is a rule for purposes of the CRA.
+- c.
+Align the date on which the period commences with the period during which the Senate may so act and provide that such period ends a fixed number of calendar days from such commencement. - 6.
+Congress should review and, where appropriate, enact Parliamentarian interpretations that bear on calculating deadlines under the CRA, either as statutory law or as formal rules of the houses.
+If Congress does not enact those interpretations into statutory law, it should ensure that they are published in a manner that is accessible to the public.

+Initiating Review of Agency Actions for which Agencies Do Not Submit 801(a) Reports

+- 7. If Congress continues the practice of requesting an opinion from the GAO on whether an agency action, for which the agency did not submit an 801(a) report, qualifies as a "rule" under the CRA to initiate the expedited process for congressional review outlined in 5 U.S.C. § 802, it should provide a transparent mechanism for doing so.
+To that end, Congress should amend Chapter 8 of Title 5 of the United States Code to enact the process it currently relies on to initiate CRA review (while clarifying that such amendment is solely for purposes of implementing 5 U.S.C. § 802).
+Under such process: - a.
+Any member of Congress or committee may request the opinion of the GAO on whether an agency action qualifies as a "rule" under the CRA; - b.
+After soliciting views from the agency, GAO responds by issuing an opinion as to whether the agency action in question qualifies as a "rule"; - c.
+If GAO concludes that the action amounts to a rule under the CRA, any member of Congress or committee may provide for publication of the GAO opinion in the Congressional Record; and - d.
+Publication of the GAO opinion in the Congressional Record is the date that triggers the time periods for CRA review of the agency rule. - 8.
+If Congress amends the CRA to enact the procedure described in Paragraph 7, it should impose time limits within which the steps in Paragraph 7 must be taken.